Skip to content

 Key Person 21 is a certified non-profit organization for youth career education.
 It promotes activities to bring out the potential in each child and nurture their ability to choose a future that suits them.
 As a company that focuses on educating the next generation and promoting educational initiatives, Casio shares the mission of Key Person 21, and so began supporting the organization in fiscal 2017.

-In fiscal 2023, Casio held career education programs for three elementary and junior high schools in Shibuya Ward, where Casio Computer Co., Ltd. is headquartered, with the participation of 22 employees.
+In fiscal 2024, Casio held two types of career education programs, lecture-based and hands-on, for three elementary and junior high schools in Shibuya Ward, where Casio Computer Co., Ltd. is headquartered.
+Twenty-six employees participated.

 Results of Collaboration with Key Person 21